Dynamical symmetries in laser harmonic generation via a cubic nonlinearity: Comparison with existing symmetry theory for laser harmonic generation

 Finally, we note that a rotational symmetry in the $xy$ plane leads to a harmonic progression in the longitudinal OAM.
 Let $\zeta = z - ct$, then a rotational symmetry in the $\zeta t$ plane may lead to a harmonic progression in the transverse OAM, yielding harmonic modes with so-called ``spatiotemporal vortices'', see e.g. Refs. \cite{transoam1,transoam2,transoam3}.

 There have been several papers on harmonic generation and symmetries in recent years, written by one group \cite{fleischer14, symmetry1, symmetry3, symmetry4, symmetry5}.
 When comparing these works to our own results, we notice the following. \begin{enumerate} \item The authors do not make it clear whether they should be studying symmetries of the nonlinear polarisation $\vec{P}$, the electric field $\vec{E}$ or the hamiltonial $H \propto E^2$, and end up with $\vec{E}$.
 This should have been the Hamiltonian $H$. \item Does a fundamental mode have elliptic or circular polarisation?
 This depends on the specific form of $H$; often one uses $H \propto E^2$, so a fundamental mode should be CP with constant $E^2$.
 This is especially true for their gas jet experiments (isotropic medium) \cite{fleischer14}, where EP is not fundamental.
-Compare the results of Refs. \cite{pisanty14, milo15}, who do use CP fundamental modes to analyse the results of Ref. \cite{fleischer14}. \item In Ref. \cite{symmetry3}, symmetries of the form $(t,x) \to (t,x) + dX$ are being discussed, and rules of the form $(\Delta K) \cdot dX = 2\pi n$ are given for each symmetry.
+Compare the results of Refs. \cite{pisanty14, milo15}, who do use CP fundamental modes to analyse the results of Ref. \cite{fleischer14}. \item The ``microscopic'' symmetry $\gamma$ as defined by the authors should be an isometry; in particular, $\gamma$ should obey $|\gamma r_i - \gamma r_j| = |r_i - r_j|$ for it to commute with their Hamiltonian $H$ for the interaction of light with molecules.
+For the ``elliptic'' symmetry $e_{n,m}$ this is not the case, so this symmetry should not be employed in this context. \item In Ref. \cite{symmetry3}, symmetries of the form $(t,x) \to (t,x) + dX$ are being discussed, and rules of the form $(\Delta K) \cdot dX = 2\pi n$ are given for each symmetry.
 However, one needs two symmetry rules to fully characterise the harmonic progression in 2-D Fourier space, as discussed in Section \ref{sec:examples}, while only one rule is discussed for each example in Ref. \cite{symmetry3}.
 A rule like $\omega_q/\omega_0 + k_q/k_0 = N$ gives a line or a sequence of lines, not a sequence or lattice of points.
 The main cause appears to be that symmetries like $t \to t + 2\pi/\omega_0$ or $\varphi \to \varphi + 2\pi$ are so obvious that they are overlooked, see also Ref. \cite{alon98}.
 We also note that the number of dimensions of any harmonic progression can only be determined if one knows either all the symmetries or all the fundamental modes underlying this progression.
 Knowing just one symmetry in a multi-dimensional progression is not enough. \item The octagonal ``quasi-crystal'' of Ref. \cite{symmetry3} can be described using 2 real and 2 synthetic dimensions, no need for 8 dimensions. \item In recent work, Lerner \emph{et al.} \cite{symmetry5} use $4n$ synthetic dimensions for $n$ laser pulses.
 Given that a laser pulse with linear polarisation can be described using just 2 fundamental modes, while in most cases these two modes are not fully independent but add just one dimension to the harmonic progression rather than 2, the use of $4n$ dimensions appears superfluous.
 Using $n$ dimensions for $n$ laser pulses should be enough. \end{enumerate}